Weeping may endure for a night, but joy cometh in the morning.

 And now above the dew of night

-The rising star appears:
+The vesper star appears:

 So faith springs in the heart of those

-Whose eyes are bathed in tears.
+Whose eyes are dim with tears.

 Its glory shall restore,

-And eyelids that are sealed in death
+And thus the eyes that sleep in death

 Shall wake to close no more.